 The Medical Education Development (MED) Program is an intensive educational experience and challenging opportunity to gain insight into the realities of attending medical or dental school.

 The MED Program was established in 1974 and is designed to increase opportunities in the health professions for individuals who demonstrate educational promise and commitment to a health career but who have lacked the opportunity in the past in moving toward their professional goals.
 The MED Program is sponsored by the University of North Carolina Schools of Medicine and Dentistry, Health Careers Opportunities Programs (Division of Disadvantaged Assistance, Bureau of Health Professions, Health Resources Administration) and the State of North Carolina.
 The program offers a structured summer curriculum at the level of professional education to increase the ability of advanced pre-professional candidates, especially those who are disadvantaged, to compete successfully for admission to health professional schools.

-Since 1974, 88% of the 2,960 students who have attended the MED summer program decided to apply to health profession schools.
-90% gained admission, with 80% matriculating into medical or dental school, and the remainder entering other health profession schools.
+Since 1974, over 3,000 students who have attended the MED summer program decided to apply to professional schools.
+92% were accepted, and matriculated into medical, dental, and other allied health professional schools with the remainder entering other professional schools. (updated 10/17/2017)